blab/cartography/docs/cartography.md

 ![Distribution of scaled Euclidean distances between all pairs of MERS strains by clade status and dimensionality reduction method.](FullKDEDensityMERS.png){#fig:MERS-within-and-between-group-distances}

+# Analysis of HA and NA joined genomes effects on embedding quality and accuracy

+- A2/re and A2 (visible difference)
+- MDS and UMAP show the most obvious improvement moving from the HA-only analysis (top row) to the HA and NA joint analysis (bottom row). t-SNE also seems qualitatively better, but because it only maintains local clusters, I have a harder time seeing how much it has improved.
+PCA is an outlier here with a strange embedding for PC1 that seems to randomly partition closely related strains.

+  embedding  MCC_ha  MCC_concatenated
+0       mds   0.565             0.625
+1     t-sne   0.579             0.618
+2   genetic   0.592             0.579
+3       pca   0.692             0.351
+4      umap   0.714             0.782

+- look at final plot

 # Discussion

 In this paper, we analyzed the usage of PCA, MDS, t-SNE, and UMAP to better understand population structure in varying types of diseases with differing clade assignments.